operator-framework/olm-docs/content/en/docs/Tasks/creating-operator-bundle.md

 Once you've created your bundle, you will want to ensure that your bundle is valid and in the correct format.
 The [api][api-repo] library contains a validation library that is used by operator-framework tools like `operator-sdk` and `opm` to validate operator bundles.
 For more information on validating via the `operator-sdk` see the [`operator-sdk bundle validate` documentation][sdk-bundle-validate].

-The `opm alpha bundle validate` command will validate bundle image from a remote registry to determine if its format and content information are accurate.
+The `opm alpha bundle validate` command will validate a bundle image from a remote registry to determine if its format and content information are accurate.
 The following validators will run by default on every invocation of the command.

 - CSV validator - validates the CSV name and replaces fields.